edbritton/iOS-shortcuts/README.md

 Allowing these to work
 ----------------------
-As a safety measure, by default downloaded shortcuts won't work, so you have to turn in a setting.
+As a safety measure, by default, downloaded shortcuts won't work, so you have to turn on a setting.

 1. Open "Settings"
 2. Select "Shortcuts"